Ownership and Borrowing

 Borrowing

 Passing a variable to a function will move or copy, just as assignment does.
-To avoid passing a value along, borrow the value:
+To avoid transferring ownership, you can "borrow" the value:

 //!
 Demonstrates the concept of borrowing in Rust. fn main() { let s1 = String::from("hello"); let _len = calculate_length(&s1); // `&s1` passes an immutable reference to `s1` fn calculate_length(s: &str) -> usize { s.len() } // `s` goes out of scope here.
 Because the function does not have // ownership of what it refers to, `s1` is not dropped. println!("{s1}"); }